ocfbnj/shadowsocks-asio/README.md

 An unofficial shadowsocks implementation that can work with official shadowsocks.

-This project uses Asio(non-Boost) and Boost.Coroutine2, as well as the Coroutine and Concept features of C++20 to implement a concurrent server which can protect your Internet traffic.
+This project uses Asio(non-Boost) network library, as well as the Coroutine and Concept features of C++20 to implement a concurrent server which can protect your Internet traffic.

 This project is for learning purposes.